Do you know how to store your boat properly?

-If you happen to be one of the 12 million boat owners in the U.S., you might have some questions about where you should store your boat.
-Before you start looking for a place to store your boat, you should know what you’re going to use it for.
+If you happen to be one of the 12 million boat owners in the country, you might have some questions about where you should store your boat.
+Before you start looking for a place to store your boat, you should figure out if you’re going to need quick access or not.
+That decision (along with your budget) will determine the best place for storing your boat

-Plus, we’ve got a ton of helpful tips and advice from our experts that can help you get the most out of your boat storage solution.
+Keep reading for helpful tips and advice from our experts to help you get the most out of the decision for your boat storage solution.

 How to Store Your Boat: The Basics